engjellismaili/protocols-project/README.md

 The gas cost report can be found in the /test/ folder for each protocol.

-Commands to run when creating a new hardhat project (no need for directory already present in the repo):
+Commands to run when creating a new hardhat project (no need for directories already present in the repo):

 ```shell
 sudo apt update